netreconlab/Parse-Swift/README.md

 ```
 github "netreconlab/Parse-Swift"
 ```
-Run `carthage update`, and you should now have the latest version of ParseSwift SDK in your Carthage folder.
+Run `carthage update`, and you should now have the latest version of ParseSwift<sup>OG</sup> SDK in your Carthage folder.

 ## Usage Guide

-After installing ParseSwift, to use it first `import ParseSwift` in your AppDelegate.swift and then add the following code in your `application:didFinishLaunchingWithOptions:` method:
+After installing ParseSwift<sup>OG</sup>, to use it first `import ParseSwift` in your AppDelegate.swift and then add the following code in your `application:didFinishLaunchingWithOptions:` method:
 ```swift
 try await ParseSwift.initialize(applicationId: "xxxxxxxxxx", clientKey: "xxxxxxxxxx", serverURL: URL(string: "https://example.com")!)
 ```